codeAdrian/egghead-challenge-fun-http-status/README.md

 ## Add a status code dog :dog:

 `http-status:dogs`

+After selecting the snippet, you can type in the HTTP status code (it defaults to 404).

 If you type in a status code 301, you get link to this image from the API